Drawing electrical symbols

 Renaming a symbol

-Moving symbol to a different group
+Moving a symbol to a different group

 Move the file to a different folder using Windows Explorer or another file manager.